 - On-Campus Review: You should contact the Office of Admissions at 800-616-2787 ext.
 6049 or 215-717-6049 to arrange an appointment for your portfolio review, or to register for one of our Portfolio Review Days.
 An official review can only be scheduled after the Office of Admission has received your application.
-Portfolio reviews are scheduled on the following days and times: Monday - Friday between the hours of 10 am and 3 pm; Saturday, December 14, 2013; Saturday, January 18, 2014 and Saturday, February 1, 2014 (times to be announced).
+Portfolio reviews are scheduled on the following days and times: Monday - Friday between the hours of 10 am and 3 pm.

 *For transfer applicants, the Office of Admissions will contact you to schedule a portfolio review after we have received all official college transcripts and a list of course work in progress.
 Transfer portfolio review appointments are subject to program directors' availability.